betuldince/betuldince.github.io/README.md

 - Worked on campus accessibility to provide access and equal educational opportunity for students with disabilities
 - Organized and posted articles about Human-Computer interaction on Crafts computing website.

+## Accomplishments

+Scholarships and Fellowships

+- Anatolian Scholarship
+- 2023/2024 Fulbright Scholarship

+Highlights

+- Ranked as 4703rd/2,162,895 in 2017 LYS(Turkish equivalent of SAT).
+- Received Vehbi Koç Honor Award for 5 consecutive semesters, given to students with SPA 3.5 and higher.
+- TOEFL score: 90/120
+- Graduated from high school with second highest GPA on June 2017.
+- 2016-European Union Story Contest, provincial winner.
+- Prepared biology and physics projects for the TUBITAK research competition in high school.

 ## Extracurricular Activities